A. In this chapter, the following terms have the meanings indicated.

 (4) "Custom-mix" means any commercial fertilizer mixed on specific request of a purchaser according to a formula furnished by the purchaser.

-(5) "Department" means the State Department of Agriculture.
+(5) "Department" means the Maryland Department of Agriculture.

 (6) "Distribute" means to import, manufacture, produce, compound, mix, blend, barter, sell, offer for sale, consign, furnish, provide, or otherwise supply a commercial fertilizer or soil conditioner as part of a commercial enterprise.